coq/opam/README.md

 If you want to add your package, please do a pull-request to this repository.
 Note that only stable versions will be accepted.
 For development versions, you can use the [testing](https://github.com/coq/repo-testing) or [unstable](https://github.com/coq/repo-unstable) repositories.

 ## Bench
 The central place for benchmarks is [Coq bench](https://coq-bench.github.io/).
-We test different versions of Coq and machine configurations, and update the resutls as often as possible.
+We test different versions of Coq and machine configurations, and update the results as often as possible.